 Auckland has many great restaurants.
 Federal Street Plaza near the Sky Tower is home to many of my favorites: Bellota for Spanish Tapas; Masu for Japanese; Federal Street Deli, Depot, or Andy’s Burgers for casual dining.

-For dessert head over to Giapo on Queen Street for what is possibly the world’s best ice cream.
+For dessert, head over to Giapo on Queen Street for possibly the world’s best ice cream.